Kahn/freetel/mini-asterisk-gui/README.txt

 The msh shell on the IP0X is fairly basic (no functions, several quirks).
-The shell script has been coded so that it runs OK on the IP0X, which is upwards compatable to x86.
+The shell script has been coded so that it runs OK on the IP0X, which is upwards compatible to x86.

 You can customise Mini Asterisk by adding your own banner to in banner.html.